Classes

 var obj = new Square(3); // outputs false

-Here, Square is calling the Rectangle constructor, so new.target is equal to Square when the Rectangle constructor is called.
+constructor is called.
 This is important because it gives each constructor the ability to alter its behavior based on how it's being called.
-For instance, you can create an abstract base class (one that cannot be instantiated directly) by using new.target:
+For instance, you can create an abstract base class (one that cannot be instantiated directly) by using new.target

 // abstract base class